 The ringgit eased 0.6 percent to 3.9300 per dollar after falling to as low as 3.9330, its weakest since April 18.

 Malaysia's Sovereign Credit Default Swap -- a type of insurance that protects against a country defaulting or restructuring its debt -- rose 4 basis points (bps) to 165/170 bps.

 A Malaysian parliamentary committee investigating 1MDB said in a report this month the Malaysian sovereign fund sent a total of $3.5 billion to a British Virgin Islands-registered company to a company called Aabar Investments PJS Ltd. But IPIC said that while the firm had a similar name to its subsidiary it did not belong to IPIC or its subsidiary.

 IPIC said it had not received any payments from the BVI company, which was wound up last June, nor assumed any liabilities on its behalf.

 What happened to the $3.5 billion after it went to the British Virgin Islands could not be determined, the Malaysian parliamentary report said.

 Malaysian Prime Minister Najib Razak heads the advisory board of 1MDB, which is at the centre of a multi-billion dollar corruption scandal.
-Money-laundering investigations concerning the fund are now underway in at least six countries including the United States, Switzerland and Singapore.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Money-laundering investigations concerning the fund are now underway in at least six countries including the United States, Switzerland and Singapore.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.